-On the 1st Sunday Morning of each month the congregation gathers after morning worship in order to pray and lifting up our hearts and minds, as a body to give thanks for the Lord faithfulness, revel in God's glory and grace, plead for those things we need pertaining to life and godliness.
-In our prayer meeting we pray in response to worship, that the Lord would make much of the mean of grace.
+On the 2nd Wednesday Evening (7-8p) and 4th Sunday Morning of each month the congregation gathers to pray together and give thanks with one voice for the Lord's faithfulness, revel in God's glory and grace, and plead for those things we need pertaining to life and godliness.
+In our prayer meetings we pray in response to worship, that the Lord would make much of the mean of grace.
 We pray in response to those things mentioned both prayers and praises.
 We pray both young and old, knowing that the Lord hears and answers prayer.
 We believe, whole-heartedly that the Kingdom of Christ is advanced through His people on their knees, humbly asking that God would do what only He can.
 Prayer does not represent an exercise of weakness but strength as the Lord has called us to pray and promised to act through our prayers.

 For more on our doctrine and practice and prayer see the Westminster Shorter Catechism, Q&A's 98-107 and the Westminster Confession of Faith, XXI.
 Both of these sections guide and govern how we pray as a congregation, along with select passages of Scripture.

 I. Prayer as a Means of Grace